Fatal Fury: City of the Wolves

 The REV System gives players nice options to play characters differently.
 The S.P.G. system is nostalgic and is a defining mechanic (similar to T.O.P. from MOTW)... which I enjoyed.
 Just Defense and Hyper Defense are great, since I love parrying in fighting games.
 The weird animations (at times) makes parrying slightly less enjoyable than in other fighting games, but it's not bad.
 At the least, Just Defense might end up being one of my favorite mechanics carrying over from MOTW.
 Dodge Attacks are an innovative new mechanic that have "cool moment" potential (and the animations are nice)!
 Other than that, I'm mostly disappointed with the game's slow-ish speed... until combos start up.

-The new auto-combo system is an attractive "easy mode" mechanic catered to the casual types... but it's actually a decent and cool-looking system that provides sexy camera angles upon the final hit.
+The new auto-combo system is an attractive "easy mode" mechanic catered to the casual types... but it's actually a decent and cool-looking system that provides enjoyable camera angles upon the final hit.
 With mix-up options, it even adds some complexity and excitement to the traditional 2D engine.
-The good news is: The classic Garou: MOTW engine feels "alive" in this game, with old school combos still existing (and lots of new combo options, of course).
-The characters themselves and the combo system mostly feel decent, both having the potential to carry this game.
+The good news is: The classic Garou: MOTW engine feels "alive" in this game, with old school combos still existing (and tons of new combo potential).
+The characters themselves and the combo system feel decent, both having the potential to carry this game.

-Aesthetically, COTW has a "cartoon" shine that resembles the colorful 90s sprites and games.
-The American comics theme is super quirky and the different graphical filters are neat.
-While I don't "hate" the general aesthetic, I don't exactly love it.
-Some characters look unintentionally younger than their Garou: MOTW counterparts... some models are a little goofy and out of proportion.
+Aesthetically, COTW presents a colorful, cel-shaded graphics style with a "cartoon" shine that resembles the colorful 90s sprites and games.
+The American comics theme is quirky and the graphical filters are neat.
+Some characters look unintentionally younger than their Garou: MOTW counterparts... as some models are a little goofy and out of proportion.
 The game nearly has a "chibi" vibe—with some characters appearing a bit chunky (similar to SamSho 2019).
-However, some models like B. Jenet look great!
-One thing I love.
-The hit sparks look great and are "easy on the eyes" unlike some other "over-the-top" effects we see in modern fighting games.
-SNK can make improvements to the visuals before launch, so I'll wait for the final version to talk more about graphics.
+However, quite a few character models look really great!
+The hit sparks are pleasing to the eyes, unlike some other "over-the-top" effects we see in other modern fighting games.
+The stage designs are great, colorful, and have lots of detail.
+Besides the background animations running at 30fps...
+I'd say City of the Wolves has very solid and enjoyable visuals.

-At first glance, I didn't really "like" Fatal Fury: COTW's graphics.
-Unexpectedly, the more I played—the more I enjoyed the visuals.
+At first glance, I didn't love Fatal Fury: COTW's graphics.
+Unexpectedly, the more I played (and enjoyed learning combos)—the more I ended up enjoying the visuals.
 My favorite aspects are the smoothly-animated hit sparks—oozing with NeoGeo-era nostalgia—and the intense close-ups on epic characters' poses during super moves.
 (Gameplay-wise, I also enjoy characters' variations of super and special moves!)

 The variety of flashy hit sparks, camera zoom on KO, and cinematic close-ups during super moves look very impressive in 4K60.
 Probably SNK's best 2.5D hit sparks and special move effects to date!
 The throwbacks to classic MOTW art during win poses is also a nice touch.
 Weak parts of the visuals?
-Some animations, especially damage and falling animations (needs more "oomph" ouch factor).
+Some animations, especially damage and falling animations, need more "oomph" ouch factor.

 ~TFG WEBMASTER | @Fighters_Gen